l00pinfinity/kutiit/README.md

 # Kutiit-Backend

-Kutiit('people of the mouth/ people who speak the same language') Rest API to add Kalenjin Proverbs and Wise Sayings from Kutiit Admin.
+Get Kalenjin Proverbs and Wise Sayings with Kutiit ('people of the mouth/people in the same language') Rest API

 ## Usage